cisar2218/Plutonication/README.md

 - Completely [**P2P**](https://en.wikipedia.org/wiki/Peer-to-peer).
 No third party server involved.
 - Note that connection may not be completely secure.
 Keep that please in mind and **don't transfer any sensitive information via Plutonication**.
 We hope that with smart design choices of Plutonication and PlutoWallet there is no need to transfer any sensitive data.
 ## Usecases
+## Dev notes and integration ideas
+- webRTC for dApp + wallet connection
 ### Projects
 1. You want to implement dApp (that communicate via TCP with Wallet)
     - Send *transactions* into cryptowallet where you can sign them.